FunnelFunction/0.0_Executable_GIF_Physics/WHITEPAPER_Open_Problems.md

 ---

-*This document is version 1.0.
-We will update it as progress is made on the open problems.*
+*This document is version 2.0.
+Updated to reflect integration framework with v5B/v5C solver mechanisms.*

-*"The map is not the territory, but a good map shows where the territory ends and the unknown begins."*
+*"The map is not the territory, but a good map shows where the territory ends and the unknown begins—and where bridges already exist."*